 Make-up Exams.
 Make-up exams will be given to students with a documented emergency.
 You must notify the instructor prior to the day of the missed exam.
+Due dates are firm.

 Quizzes.
-Make-up quizzes will be given weekly to students with a valid excuse.
+Make-up quizzes will be given to students with a valid excuse/emergency.
+You must notify the instructor prior to the day of the missed quiz.
+Due dates are firm.

 Homework.
-These will be assigned weekly to help you master the concepts presented.
+These will be assigned weekly to help you master the learning objectives.
+Make-up homework will be given to students with valid excuse/emergency.
+Due dates are firm.

-Review.
-There will be three Reviews.
-These will help you apply the knowledge that you have gained.
+Assignments Review.
+There will be three Assignments Reviews over the chapters for each Exam.
+These will help you practice and apply the knowledge that you have gained.
 One will be due before each regular exam.